-MP’s interest in paper cutting began many, many years ago when her uncle brought an original Chinese papercutting artwork as a gift.
-The artwork was only A5 in size but the detail achieved on the black piece of paper and the fragility of the work intrigued her; and started a lifetime journey of exploring and pushing her skills in this craft.
+Mariapaola McGurk (affectionately known as MP), is a Johannesburg based artist, and is one of only a handful of artists in South Africa who specialise in the fine craft of paper cutting artworks.
+MP’s interest in paper cutting began many years ago when her uncle brought an original Chinese papercutting artwork as a gift.
+The artwork was only A5 in size but the detail achieved on the black piece of paper and the fragility of the work intrigued her, and started a lifetime journey of exploring and pushing her skills in this craft.

-‘There are no short cuts in this artform.
+Her artworks can take weeks to complete, with no way to speed up the delicate process. "‘There are no short cuts in this artform.
 All I have to work with is a piece of paper and a cutting knife.
+When I am cutting, I am forced to breathe slower, to calm down; and to fully embrace the moments, the seconds.
 The work is realised through many, many hours of focus, patience and accuracy.
-A wrong cut can mean starting all over again.
-With its deep roots in tradition the artworks still feel relevant and contemporary in nature; perhaps because the concepts relate to our modern world and my perceptions of it.’
+A wrong cut can mean starting all over again".

 In the process of artmaking, MP states that the greatest value to her was learning a new language that could be spoken without words.
 “A language that I hope resonates with others along this journey”, she says.
 “The viewer of art works plays a very important role in the art journey.
 They validate what artists do in isolation; they become the eyes, the interpreters, the empathizers”.